NSLS-II/docs/source/metadatastore-format.rst

 Events are the smallest quantum of data stored in the metadatastore.
 They group values which are associated with temporally identical data.
 The definition of "temporally identical" is determined by the DAQ system.
-For example, the 32 channels in a scalar can be considered to be temporally identical because they are hardware synchronized.
+For example, the 32 channels in a scaler can be considered to be temporally identical because they are hardware synchronized.
 Inclusion of a CCD image (with a reference to the file store) can be included if this event is triggered at the same time, either by software or hardware.
 Each ``event`` contains the data values and a client